-The solar farm generation site is a Renewable Energy Facility under the Planning Scheme.
-It is not defined as an 'inconsistent use" within the Conservation Zone, however is not defined under Part 5 Table of Assessment.
+The proposed uses on the site are: solar farm generation is defined as a Renewable Energy Facility, the hydrogen hybrid plant and hydrogen storage is defined as a Utility Instillation under the Planning Scheme.
+The battery energy storage system is defined as Battery Storage Facility as per Schedule 24 of the Planning Regulation 2017.
+All proposed uses are not identified as defined as an 'inconsistent use" within the Conservation Zone.
 Subsequently this Development Application (DA) from VA is seeking approval from DSC for the following: